-You will start to make contacts, build credentials, and gain real-world experience through the mentored field practicum (internship).
+Mentorship students will start to make contacts, build credentials, and gain real-world experience through the mentored field practicum.
 Internships are available in areas of interest ranging from politics and justice, communications, international affairs, psychology, and arts & sciences.

-You will have full access to all AU facilities and activities.
-These include computer labs, library, fitness center, swimming pool, clubs, etc.
+Mentorship students will have full access to all AU facilities and activities.
+These include computer labs, library, fitness centers, resource centers, clubs, speakers, campus events, etc.

-First year, including WMP students, are generally not allowed to bring cars.
-Under special circumstances students may be granted permission, but this must be arranged with campus transportation services.
+Mentorship students, like other resident student, are not allowed to bring cars.
+Under special circumstances, students may be granted permission, but this must be arranged with campus transportation services.

-All freshman are required to have a minimum 150-block meal plan, however, you may also opt to have a larger 200-block meal plan, or the super plan, which has unlimited meal swipes at the Terrace Dining Room.
+All students living on-campus are required to have a minimum 150-block meal plan.
+However, students may opt to have a larger 200-block meal plan, or the super plan, which has unlimited meal swipes at the Terrace Dining Room.
 Students living off-campus are not required to have a meal plan.

 D.C. law states that all students must have health insurance - through their parents or through AU.
-If you have insurance by way of your parent’s plan, you can waive AU Health Insurance through your myAU.american.edu portal.
+If a student has insurance by way of their parent’s plan, they can waive AU Health Insurance through their myAU.american.edu portal.

 The Housing & Dining Programs office at AU will determine housing assignments.
-You will receive roommates' names and information over the summer when it is posted on your myAU.american.edu account.
-Requests can be made on your housing applications or by e-mailing firstname.lastname@example.org.
+Students will receive roommates' names and information over the summer.